 As well as reliving symptoms there is some indication that BIHR therapy can help improve our long-term health, for example slowing the breakdown of bone in women associated with falling oestrogen levels during the menopause.
 In addition, both men and women can benefit from BIRH therapy to help replace hormone deficiencies.

 When combined with positive lifestyle changes – like increasing activity levels, eating a balanced, varied diet and spending time doing the things we love – BIHR therapy can make for powerful changes to our physical health and mental wellbeing!

-For more information about how Temple Medical can help with any of the above symptoms visit our treatment page on BIHR therapy.
+For more information about how Temple Clinic can help with any of the above symptoms visit our treatment page on BIHR therapy.